randy3k/SendCode/README.md

 1. Safari-Jupyter on macOS

    Most likely you haven't enabled JavaScript for AppleScript.
-Check the option "Allow JavaScript from Apple Events" in the Develop menu (the develope menu needs to be enabled in the preferences).
+Check the option "Allow JavaScript from Apple Events" in the `Develop` menu (the `Develope` menu needs to be enabled in the preferences).

-### Custom Keybinds
+### Custom Keybindings

 It is fairly easy to create your own keybinds for commands which you frequently use.
 For example, the following keybinds execute changing working directory commands for R, Python and Julia.